 gpgconf --kill gpg-agent

-Now ssh works via your YubiKey.
-One hardware token for GPG and SSH.
+Now ssh authenticates through your YubiKey.
+One hardware token covering both GPG and SSH, which is exactly the kind of consolidation I like.

-GPG was designed in the ’90s and it feels like it.
-The command-line interface is inconsistent, error messages are cryptic, and simple tasks require obscure flags.
+GPG was designed in the ’90s and it shows.
+The command-line interface is inconsistent, the error messages are cryptic, and routine tasks hide behind flags you have to look up every time.

 gpg: decryption failed: No secret key